1 - Overview

 Rules

-Rule tab, you can view the Firewall rule list and add, edit, or delete rules.
+On the Firewall List page, you can check the rule list of the selected resource and add, modify, or delete rules.

-OrderRule order, applied top-down according to rule order
+OrderDisplays rule order, applied Top down according to rule order

 Rule IDUnique ID value for the rule

-Rule IndexUnique Index value for the rule, used in log analysis
+Rule IndexUnique Index value for the rule, used for log analysis

 • Inbound: External → Internal